 Although it’s a small area at just 40 square miles it’s well known for its combination of scenic coastline and pretty fishing villages, two of which – Pittenweem and Anstruther – are tourist attractions in their own right thanks to their attractive harbours.

-Discover this superb region of Scotland with this complete visitor guide which includes an overview, visiting advice, a photo slideshow, and a 360° virtual tour.
+Discover this superb region of Scotland with this complete visitor guide which includes an overview and good-to-know visiting advice.

 1: The East Neuk of Fife is best known for two things – quaint fishing villages and scenic coastline.